nahuee19/doujinstyle-scraper/README.md

 In this case, "content" being mostly music.

+> [!WARNING]
+> Tested and developed using Python 3.13.
+I don't expect the app to run beneath 3.12.

 ## Format 📦

 Exports each entry into a singular JSON file containing W.I.P.